 CTM08190 - Corporation Tax: management expenses: changing investments - general test

-Companies can incur a substantial amount of expenditure on less direct costs relating to acquisitions and disposals.
-When considering whether this expenditure qualifies for relief as an expense of management there are two arguments to consider:
+Companies can incur substantial amounts of expenditure on less direct costs relating to acquisitions and disposals.
+When considering whether this expenditure qualifies for relief as an expense of management there are two arguments to consider

-- Is the expenditure an expense of managing the investment business?
+• is the expenditure an expense of managing the investment business, and

-The specific exclusion for capital expenditure was introduced for periods after 1 April 2004 (CTA09/S1219 (3)(a)).
+The specific exclusion for capital expenditure was introduced for periods from 1 April 2004 (CTA09/S1219 (3)(a)).
 For periods before this date only the first argument can be applied (see CTM08240 for an explanation).
-The issue has been tested in the recent (2004) case of Camas PLC v Atkinson TL3728.
+The issue has been tested in the recent case of Camas PLC v Atkinson [2004] EWCA Civ 541.
 The Courts considered whether such expenditure was an expense of management.
-They considered the earlier management expenses cases and in particular the ‘severability’ test which had formed the basis of the decision in Sun Life.
+They reviewed the earlier management expenses cases and in particular the ‘severability’ test which had formed the basis of the decision in the Sun Life case.

 Using that test the Revenue had contended that expenditure could not be severed from the costs of acquisition of an investment once a particular target had been identified.
-This view had been supported by the Irish Supreme Court case, Hibernian v Macuimis 2000ITR75.
+This view had been supported by the Irish Supreme Court case, Hibernian v MacUimis [2000] IESC 41.

 This argument was rejected.
-The Courts concluded that expenditure does not form part of the acquisition costs until, at the earliest, the date of the decision to acquire the investment.
-Prior to that date the expenditure is generally preparatory to a decision to acquire and as such is not closely enough linked to the acquisition to form part of the acquisition costs.
+The courts concluded that expenditure does not form part of the acquisition costs until, at the earliest, the date of the decision to acquire the investment.
+Before that date the expenditure is generally preparatory to a decision to acquire and as such is not closely enough linked to the acquisition to form part of the acquisition costs.
 Expenditure does not cease to be on management simply because a target has been identified.

 Expenditure preparatory to making a decision to purchase will generally be an expense of management.
 Once the decision to acquire has been made then the expenditure is likely to fall into the category of ‘costs of implementation of a purchase already decided upon’ and will therefore not be an expense of management.

-But the date of the decision to acquire does not necessarily provide an absolute cut-off point in deciding whether expenditure of this nature is or is not an expense of management.
-In this context we are looking to differentiate between decision making expenditure and costs of implementation of a purchase already decided upon, the former being expenses of management and the latter not.
+But the date of the decision to acquire does not necessarily provide an absolute cut-off point in deciding whether expenditure of this nature is an expense of management or not.
+In this context the differentiation is between decision making expenditure and costs of implementation of a purchase already decided upon, the former being expenses of management and the latter not.

 In each case the detailed facts should be considered as they are crucial.
 If expenditure relates to managerial decision making then even if the expenditure occurs after the date of the decision to acquire/dispose, it could be expenses of management.
 Only costs of implementation of a purchase already decided upon will not be expenses of management.